covjson/specification/spec.md

 #### 3.1.10.
 MultiPolygonSeries

 - A MultiPolygonSeries domain object must have the member `"polygon"` where the value is an array of Polygons.
-- A MultiPolygonSeries domain object must have the member `"t"` where the value is a non-empty array of coordinate values.
+- A MultiPolygonSeries domain object must have the member `"t"` where the value is a non-empty array of monotonically increasing coordinate values.
 - A MultiPolygonSeries domain object may have the member `"z"` where the value is a coordinate value.
 - The coordinate space of a MultiPolygonSeries domain object is defined by `[t,[z],polygon]` or `[t,polygon]`, depending on whether the `"z"` member is defined.